 Acoustical Solutions stepped in and provided a multifaceted solution to solve issues with reverberation and speech intelligibility.
 It was important that a comprehensive noise control treatment was provided for the room to function correctly.

 4-inch- thick AlphaSorb® Acoustic Panels were first applied in the cavity behind the screen, creating what functions as a giant bass trap to absorb excessive low frequency noise.
-Acoustone Speaker Grille Cloth was then used to cover frames for the speaker compartment below the screen, which still grants access to the compartment.
-Acoustone Speaker Grille Cloth is engineered for minimum interference and maximum sound reproduction.
+Speaker Grille Cloth was then used to cover frames for the speaker compartment below the screen, which still grants access to the compartment.
+Many of the Guilford fabrics are perfect for use as a speaker fabric with the added benefit of being able to match your acoustical panels.

 2-inch- thick AlphaSorb® Acoustic Panels were mounted along the side walls and back wall to lower noise and reverberation, while still keeping the room “live” with some ambience.
 In addition, curtains made of heavy backed sound absorbing fabric were custom made to hang on either side of the screen for additional acoustic benefit and to complete the theatrical atmosphere.